Suppose we're in ancient times. I've mislaid the keys to my chariot. Where, where are my keys?

 On the inside, Riley's five emotions want the best for their girl but have conflicting ways to help Riley.
 They each elbow their way to Riley's control console, but Joy dominates Riley's buttons.
-Intriguingly, we see into the minds of other people and animals and find the same fab five, Joy, Sadness, Anger, Fear, and Disgust.
+Intriguingly, we see into the minds of other people.
+We see into the minds of animals.
+What do we find?
+The same fab five, Joy, Sadness, Anger, Fear, and Disgust.
 Different personalities arise from different boss emotions.
 For Riley's Dad, Anger calls the shots.
 For Mom, Sadness leads.

 Whew.
 Do emotions have emotions?
 Several things I didn't notice on first viewing: At the adult consoles, everyone has a seat.
 The teams show more cohesion.
 In these peeks, Dad-Anger is more nearly Decisiveness, and Mom-Sadness leads more as Empathy.
 Do emotions mature?
 Perhaps Disgust grows up to be...
 Discernment.